Renault Clio hatchback - Interior & comfort

 The Clio's interior is undoubtedly the biggest area of change customers will notice, with an upmarket new design, improved materials and significantly updated technology.
 Despite the car’s slightly reduced length, Renault has chipped away at interior elements, shaving millimetres off them to create more space.

 Many will also appreciate Renault's decision to keep physical controls for the climate control, rather than burying them in a touchscreen menu and, along with a row of 'Piano Key' switches beneath the display, they look rather neat.
+There's even a physical switch to turn off the lane-keep assist, which can be buried in sub menus in some cars.

 Perhaps the most surprising transformation has been in design and materials, with more soft-touch materials than you'll find in a Volkswagen Polo or Audi A1.
 It's in stark contrast to the robust but mostly cheap plastics found in the old Clio.
+Materials on the new Esprit Alpine range-topper are particularly striking, and this model gets unique steering wheel trim too.